JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 > NOT a big data processing tool, like pyspark/databricks are.

-You can plug input sources from places like APIs or SAP and direct it towards your DWH (like snowflake).
+You can plug input sources from places like APIs or SAP and direct it towards your DWH, *like snowflake*.

 {{< callout type="info" >}}
 **Azure Data Factory (ADF)** is a **data engineering tool** within the Azure ecosystem, designed for **orchestrating workflows** and **managing ETL/ELT processes**.